andraus/pandoc-minimal-syntax/README.md

+# Pandoc Flavoured Markdown

+This syntax theme is a fork from minimal-syntax.
+In order to fully use it with pandoc flavoured markdown, this syntax must be used together with package [language-alt-pfm](https://atom.io/packages/language-alt-pfm).

 # Minimal

 I've attempted to consistently limit myself to three primary colors to style similar semantic elements across languages, while remaining easy on the eyes.